brwitten/P1-Jibe-ROR-Refactor/README.md

 # Jibe Refactor in Ruby

 This is a refactor of my Project 1 - Jibe.

-Review the original project here: https://github.com/brwitten/project-1-beth-tucker
+Review the original Javascript project here: https://github.com/brwitten/project-1-beth-tucker

+In this version of Jibe you can create To Do items which are rendered on your homepage.
+From the homepage if you click on a To Do it will take you to a page where you can delete the To Do.

+![alt text][screenshot.png]